The Two RV Gypsies: Full-Time RVers

 Trans-Canada Highway map Trans-Canada Highway map

 The original highway between Revelstoke and Golden followed the Columbia River around the Big Bend to avoid crossing Rogers Pass.
 Between 1956 and 1962 a new highway was built over the pass to shorten the route, which now formed part of the Trans-Canada Highway.
 This also allowed the construction of Mica Dam, which flooded part of the Big Bend as Kinbasket Lake.
 A number of snow sheds and earth dams are used to protect the Rogers Pass highway from avalanches.
 Rogers Pass is home to the largest mobile avalanche control program in the world.
-Parks Canada and the Department of National Defence work together to keep the pass safe for traffic on the Trans-Canada Highway and the Canadian Pacific Railway mainline.
+Parks Canada and the Department of National Defense work together to keep the pass safe for traffic on the Trans-Canada Highway and the Canadian Pacific Railway mainline.

 Trans-Canada Highway sign